 Manuscripts that are not instantly rejected are sent out for peer review, usually to two independent reviewers.
 Based on the feedback from these reviewers and the Editors’ judgment a decision is given on the manuscript.

 Manuscripts may also be sent out for statistical review.

 Occasionally the journal will issue press releases for some of its articles.
 Authors submitting to the journal are expected to respect any press embargos set for their manuscript.

-For information about this journal's policy, please visit our Author Self-Archiving policy page.
+For information about this journal's policy, please visit our self-archive page.

 The opinions expressed in The Quarterly Journal of Economics are those of the authors and contributors, and do not necessarily reflect those of the Society the editors, the editorial board, Oxford University Press or the organization to which the authors are affiliated.

 - Rights & permissions